Annual pond hockey fundraiser for a great cause. (Supplied graphic)

 NIAGARA HEALTH FOUNDATION’S ELIMINATION DRAW AND DINNER

-WELLAND – Wednesday, January 30 2019, at the Croatian National Home in Welland.
+WELLAND – Draw, dinner Wednesday, January 30 at the Croatian National Home in Welland.
 Tickets are $95 each or $760 for a table of 8.
 Ticket price includes dinner, wine at your table, and your chance to win a share of prize money.
-All proceeds will support our Gifts of Extraordinary Care fund, for the purchase of urgent equipment needs such as defibrillators at Niagara Health’s Welland Site.
-Tickets are limited so buy now.
-Or call the Foundation at 905-323-3863.
+All proceeds will support the Gifts of Extraordinary Care fund, for the purchase of urgent equipment needs such as defibrillators at Niagara Health’s Welland Site.
+For tickets, call the Foundation at 905-323-3863.

 HARVEST KITCHEN SEASON IS UNDERWAY

-WELLAND – Welland’s Harvest Kitchen program started its 23rd season on Thursday, November 1 at Hope Centre, 570 King Street.
+WELLAND – Welland’s Harvest Kitchen program started its 23rd season in November at Hope Centre, 570 King Street.